 What is the best Android VPN app?

 The best Android VPN app will depend on your server preferences, budget, number of devices, and additional security features you may desire.
-As a starting point, you may want to look into NordVPN and Atlas VPN to see whether they are a good option for you.
+As a starting point, consider looking into NordVPN and Proton VPN to see if they are a good option for you.

 Bottom line

-Finding the right security and privacy apps for your Android phone can vary for each person.
-But, having a strong defense system with VPNs, password managers, and more can make it easier to protect your device and data.
+Finding the right security and privacy apps for your Android phone can vary from person to person.
+But having a strong defense system with VPNs, password managers, and more can make it easier to protect your device and data.